Seravo/docs/_posts/2019-03-22-wordpress-network.md

 ## Local development with Vagrant and WordPress Network

+### Value for DOMAIN_CURRENT_SITE
-On the production site the `wp-config.php` contains the Network address hard coded in `DOMAIN_CURRENT_SITE`.
-When doing local development this needs to be something else.
-A typical way to solve this is by having something like the following in the `wp-config.php`:
+On the production site the `wp-config.php` file contains the Network address hard coded in the global variable `DOMAIN_CURRENT_SITE`.
+When doing local development, the value needs to be a local development domain instead.
+A typical way to solve this is by using a different value for `DOMAIN_CURRENT_SITE` different environments in the `wp-config.php` file:

 ```
 if ( 'development' === getenv('WP_ENV') ) {